January 12th - June 9th, 2019

 • Successfully teach one 75-minute karma class to guests of AoBY

 Please complete an application and we'll schedule a time for you to come to the studio for a class and interview.
 Upon acceptance the deposit is due.
-This deposit pays for the binder of all the lessons and poses and a 25 class pass.
+This deposit pays for the binder of all the lessons and a 25 class pass.